musicheardworldwide/sin-init/Docs/Blackhat/blackhat_docs/inVtero.net.md

 The block based integrity checks occur at a configurable size and will isolate very small code patches quickly.

-Integrity checking provides confidence to useres that they have analyzed "everything" and they have not wasted [[sin/1.
-Initialization/Tools/MCP Server Tools/Time/time]] looking in the wrong plaes.
+Integrity checking provides confidence to useres that they have analyzed "everything" and they have not wasted [[sin/Initialization/Tools/MCP Server Tools/Time/time]] looking in the wrong plaes.

 #### Memory Hacking
-An IronPython [[sin/1.
-Initialization/Tools/MCP Server Tools/Shell/shell]] is able to use native type reflection that allwos for reading and writing physical [[sin/1.
-Initialization/Tools/MCP Server Tools/Memory/memory]] dumps.
+An IronPython [[sin/Initialization/Tools/MCP Server Tools/Shell/shell]] is able to use native type reflection that allwos for reading and writing physical [[sin/Initialization/Tools/MCP Server Tools/Memory/memory]] dumps.
 Test a new kernel patch or improve inVtero itself.  (e.g. edit _EPROCESS objects from python and write them back to a VM image then resume exection to observe DMA style hacking with very easy scripts that map [[tools-export-1745623456262.json]]:[[tools-export-1745623456262.json]] to known symbol sources)

-Recent modules include a Gargoyle detection mechanism that uses the type [[Information]] extracted from the systems to allow for an exhaustive verification of thread stack states that can detect the preseanse of RoP type _weird machienes_.
+Recent modules include a Gargoyle detection mechanism that uses the type [[sin/Initialization/Docs/Open WebUI Docs/Information/Information]] extracted from the systems to allow for an exhaustive verification of thread stack states that can detect the preseanse of RoP type _weird machienes_.

 #### Performance